• Mental Health

 Remind Them of Who They Are

-College graduation is an incredible accomplishment to be proud of and full of wonderful new potential.
+College graduation is an incredible accomplishment to be proud of.
 While this is an exciting, positive time, it is also a difficult, stressful one.
 Struggling with anxiety or depression during this time of transition is natural.
 Know that it is temporary.
 You can take charge of your wellbeing and begin adulting with purpose and positivity.

 • Broderick, P.C. & Blewitt, P. (2006).The life: Human development for helping professionals (2nd ed.).
 Upper Saddle River, NJ: Pearson Merrill Prentice Hall.